 New Players Welcome!

-New players are always welcome and we will be running a series of pre-season sessions throughout April which offer an ideal opportunity to get involved.
+New players are always welcome and we will be running occasional training sessions, leading up to a series of pre-season sessions throughout April which offer an ideal opportunity to get involved.
 If you are interested in registering for such events, please let us know:

 These sessions are completely free of charge and all equipment is provided – all you have to do is turn up and give it a go!